 Effective from January 1, 2017 the Manager agreed to waive going forward (i) the sale and purchase fee equal to 1% of the gross purchase or sale price upon the consummation of any purchase or sale of the three vessels and (ii) the commercial services fee equal to 1.25% of all gross charter revenues generated by each of the three vessels for commercial services rendered.
-For the years ended December 31, 2016 and 2015, such commercial services amounted to \$360 and \$411, respectively, and are included in "Voyage expenses-related party" in the accompanying combined carve-out statements of comprehensive income.
+For the year ended December 31, 2016 such commercial services amounted to \$360 and are included in "Voyage expenses - related party" in the accompanying combined carve-out statements of comprehensive income.

 The Manager has the right to terminate the Crude management agreement and, under certain circumstances, could receive substantial sums in connection with such termination.
-In March 2017 this termination fee was adjusted to \$10,124 from \$9,858.
+In March 2018 this termination fee was adjusted to \$10,347 from \$10,124.